povauboin/MavLink_FrSkySPort/README.md

 It's based on the official 1.3 version.

+Teensy Compile INFO:
+comment line 87 & 88 in MavLink_FrSkySPort.ino to disable the "Single Cell Lipo Voltage Monitor" functionality to use reported Mavlink voltage instead.

 The main focus of this script and teensy modification is the exact monitoring of the flight battery capacity and voltage.
 The consumption in mA / h and watt-hours can be calibrated on a separate model script.
 Moreover, by the modification described below on teensy, which are allowed lipo monitors individual cell voltage.
 The radar on the left represents the position and the orientation of the vehicle.

 ![](https://raw.githubusercontent.com/wolkstein/MavLink_FrSkySPort/s-c-l-v-rc/tele1simu.jpg)